pezipink/asi64/README.md

  Asi64 is not a full `#lang` just yet.
 Since it extends racket, the first line redirects the normal Racket reader to use Asi64's instead.
 The actual assembler and macro expander layer is also required if you want anything interesting to happen.

  Asi64 supports various emulator features.
-Currently, it is targetted at WinVice (I guess the mac version should work as well with a small tweak or two, PRs welcome!).
-In this program, we tell the assembler to create a file called c64.prg, and pass the location of the emulator.
+Currently, it is targetted at [WinVice](http://vice-emu.sourceforge.net/) (I guess the mac version should work as well with a small tweak or two, PRs welcome!).
+In the preceding program, we tell the assembler to create a file called c64.prg, and pass along the location of the C64 emulator.

  The 6502 program itself is expected to be in a single `C64` form.
 Anything between `{ ... } ` will be seen as 6502 assembler - more on the full syntax and features in just a moment.